A golden country which has everything to offer the traveller – vast empty spaces, wilderness, glorious beaches, dramatic scenery and scorched plains.

 The desire to ‘restore the Kalahari to itself’ is a motto for the owners, the Oppenheimer family, and to this end no more than 30 guests can visit at any one time.
 This allows maximum privacy and exclusivity as guests can organise their own daily timetable for excursions, game drives, meals and spa treatments.

-Tswalu is malaria-free and is home to some superlative game from desert black rhino & cheetah to black-maned Kalahari lion & semi-habituated meerkat.
+Tswalu is malaria-free and is home to some superlative game from desert black rhino and cheetah to black-maned Kalahari lion and semi-habituated meerkat.
 It is also the ancestral home to the San people and some of their engravings can be seen here.

 Enjoying one of the most dramatic settings along a magnificent coastline, this five-star luxury hotel is flanked by the Twelve Apostles Mountain range and looks out over the Atlantic Ocean.